Memory Foam Mattresses Guide

 Our view is that you should only buy a memory foam mattress if your budget is limited.
 Whilst there is a debate on whether it is fully safe or not it seems to depend entirely on the individual.
 People suffering from allergies or reactions to certain chemicals should think about moving to a more natural product to avoid any potential reactions to memory foam.
 We always advise people to undertake their own checks and tests before committing to memory foam if they are concerned about the synthetic chemical composition of memory foam mattresses.

-For a further review of memory foams structure here is a link to one example of a data sheet for the more scientific of our viewers!
+For a further review of memory foams structure here is one example of a data sheet for the more scientific of our viewers!

 Deciding the best memory foam density

 How do you decide what density is best?
 The density of memory foam causes the most unnecessary confusion and is the subject of much hype and leads to it being mis-sold.
 I always say ‘aim for the best pay the least’.
 The higher the density does not always mean the higher the quality.
 The higher the density usually means the firmer the foam, though there’s more on that here.
 Whilst an 85kg density foam means there’s more of the raw ingredient in the foam, if you’re only slight in weight or want a medium mattress then this would be overkill.
 So although you’re getting more component for your money, in terms of comfort it will fall short.
 Ideally, a 60-75kg density foam is sufficient for most people.
 If you’re wanting a really firm foam bed then latex is a better and more breathable alternative to the really dense heavy heat retentive memory foams.

 A good rule of thumb is that: the higher the density the firmer it will be.